Vizzuality/marxan-cloud/docs/features/role-based-access-control/managing-roles/brief.md

 control](../brief.md), adding details about the workflow for assigning roles to users within a Marxan Cloud instance.

-The initial implementation is outlined before.
+The initial implementation is outlined here.
 Future reviews of this feature may add the ability to invite users who don't yet have an account on the instance, to add a role invitation step (which the grantee may accept or reject), to restrict the list of users that can be discovered to those within